-“Test different CTAs (call to actions),” says Nick Yee of Portent.
-“Although you are limited to 10 characters for a call-to-action, you should always try out a different call to actions like Buy Now, Shop Now, or Learn More.”
+On that note, Nick Yee of Portent recommends “Although you are limited to 10 characters for a call-to-action, you should always try out a different call to actions like Buy Now, Shop Now, or Learn More.”

 Additionally, get better at keyword research, recommend your other videos only towards the end, and be mindful of how you make reference to things that could cause viewers to pause or take other actions.